The drinking age in Turkey: 5 things you need to know

 When it comes to beer in Turkey, tourists have plenty of options.
 Local brands are much more affordable and offer a variety of interesting flavors unique to the region.

-Some of the most popular local beers include Efes Pilsen (who also brew Becks, Miller, Warstiener and Fosters), Tuborg (who brews Fredericks) and Bomonti.
+Some of the most popular local beers include Efes Pilsen (who also brews Becks, Miller, Warstiener, and Fosters), Tuborg (who brews Fredericks), and Bomonti.

 Imported beers and liquors are also available, though they’re more expensive as they often carry high import taxes.

-As of May 2023, an imported beer can be found for 40-80 tl if you are purchasing it from a tekel or grocery store.
+An imported beer can be found for 90-150 tl if you are purchasing it from a tekel or grocery store.
 It will likely be double if you’re at a restaurant or bar.

-Prices change often because of factors like inflation, taxes and the general state of the economy.
-Take these estimates with a grain of salt.
+Prices change often because of factors like inflation, taxes, and the general state of the economy, so take these estimates with a grain of salt.

 Personally, I am an IPA girl and those seem to be difficult to find at times.
 The Bomonti Filtresiz has a pretty good flavor that is comparable.